 The Head ensures that there are an appropriate number of first-aid containers available onsite.
 They will also make sure that staff are informed of where these are situated.
-All first-aid containers must be marked with a white cross on green and are kept near to hand washing facilities.
-The responsibility for checking and restocking the first-aid containers lies with the Board of Governors and the Head.
+All first-aid containers are marked with a white cross on green and are kept near to hand washing facilities.
+The responsibility for checking and restocking the first-aid containers lies with the Board of Governors and the Head, who may delegate day-to-day responsibility to an Appointed Person.